deepak112/Social-Distancing-AI/README.md

 # Social Distancing AI
-   Tool to moniter social distancing from CCTV, videos using Python, Deep learning, Computer Vision.
+   Tool to monitor social distancing from CCTV, videos using Python, Deep learning, Computer Vision.
 This tool can automatically estimate interpersonal distance from uncalibrated RGB cameras.
 Can be used at public places and workplace.

    In the fight against the COVID-19, social distancing has proven to be a very effective measure.
-To ensure social distancing protocol in public places and workplace, I have developed social distancing detection tool that can moniter if people are keeping a safe distance from each other by analyzing real time video streams from the camera.
+To ensure social distancing protocol in public places and workplace, I have developed social distancing detection tool that can monitor if people are keeping a safe distance from each other by analyzing real time video streams from the camera.

    This tool has following features: